 What is terminal illness benefit?

-Terminal illness benefit is a benefit that will allow the policyholder to make an early death claim if they become terminally ill and is usually included within a life insurance policy free of charge.
-The policy pays out upon diagnosis of a terminal illness or if the insured person meets the definition of a terminal illness claim as per the insurer's terms and conditions.
-Usually, a terminal illness insurance claim will be paid if the insured person is unlikely to live more than 12 months according to a medical professional.
+Terminal illness benefit pays out upon diagnosis of a terminal illness or if the insured person meets the definition of a terminal illness claim as per the insurer's terms and conditions.
+Usually, a terminal illness insurance claim will be paid if a medical consultant deems that the insured person has a life expectancy of less than 12 months.

 An early death payment through a terminal illness claim allows the policyholder to make financial provisions for their remaining life and beyond, minimising any financial stress at a time when it is likely that they and their family will require support.